PRA for AI Framework

 1. Capabilities: The inherent abilities of the AI system (e.g., reasoning, learning, agency).

-2. Domain Knowledge: Specific expertise possessed by the AI that could enable harm (e.g., cybersecurity vulnerabilities, biology).
+2. Domain Knowledge: The specific high-risk areas of expertise possessed by the AI that could enable harm (e.g., cybersecurity vulnerabilities, biology).

 4. Impact Domains: The sociotechnical areas where harms ultimately manifest (e.g., individuals, society, the biosphere).